 Those trees were what brought me down to the creek that summer’s day.
 I was sweating from all the sawing and swearing at the pretty little trees just because there were too many of them.
 I’d worked all morning, carving my way down a good piece of the creek.

-By the time I’d stopped for a break, the sun was burning through the morning mist, though wispy patches still hovered, casting a ghostly glow.
+By the time I’d stopped for a break, the sun had burned through the morning mist, though wispy patches still hovered, casting a ghostly glow.
 That was when I saw him.
-A man, lying crumpled in a spot the trees had yet to claim.
+A man, lying crumpled in a place the trees had yet to claim.
 Half on the bank, half in the creek, his face dangerously close to the water.
 No sign he was breathing.

 I hurried over and pulled him from the water and mud.
 When I stood again, my head swam, not from exertion but an overwhelming sense of sorrow.
 And the promise of more yet to come.